Mr Calum Davey

 15-17 Tavistock Place

-I have worked at LSHTM since 2011, first in the Faculty of Epidemiology and Population Health, and now in the Faculty of Public Health and Policy, mostly on evaluations of complex interventions with various levels of behavioural components.
+I have worked at LSHTM since 2011, first in the Faculty of Epidemiology and Population Health, then in the Faculty of Public Health and Policy, mostly on evaluations of complex interventions with various levels of behavioural components, and now half-time with the Faculty of Infectious and Tropical Diseases.
 I spent a year on secondment at the Education Endowment Foundation where I helped with the design of trials of interventions to improve academic attainment for children from less-well-off backgrounds in the UK.

 I co-founded and co-organise the Evaluation of Public Health Interventions module.
 I teach an introduction to quasi-experimental methods.
 I also teach on statistics and epidemiology courses and support tutees.